Boston Whirlwinds

 The Boston Whirlwinds were an American basketball team based in Boston, Massachusetts, that was a member of the American Basketball League.

 The team started its only season playing in the Boston Arena, then downgraded their venue first to Mechanics Hall and then to the Mount Benedict Knights of Columbus Hall in suburban Somerville.

 The team, consisting of players who were younger and less experienced than most other ABL teams, did not do well, compiling a 6–10 record during their short run under player-coach James S. "Fiddle" Morley, who had played for Boston College.
 The general manager was Sam Snyder.

-The team, beset by money troubles, did not complete its only season, folding or being expelled (or both) after the first half, with the franchise being given to a team in Canton, Ohio.
+The team, beset by money troubles, did not complete its only season, folding or being expelled (or both) after the first half of the season concluded by February 11, 1926, with the franchise being given to a team in Canton, Ohio.